skrishnan99/proteanics_founding_frontend_engineer_techincal_assessment/README.md

 **Note:** You will be evaluated on both the quality of the technical implementation as well as your design sense.
 Please invest thought into the aesthetics and user experience of your components.

-**You can use any resources you want including AI assistants to help you with the assignment.**
+**You can use any resources you want, including AI assistants to help you with the assignment.**

 ## Task Overview